Aiven-Open/klaw/coral/proxy/README.md

 🙋‍♀️ **Your local development will always be available at [http://localhost:1337](http://localhost:1337)**

-**⚠️ LOGIN REDIRECT NOT WORKING**
+**⚠️ AUTHENTICATION AND LOGIN REDIRECT NOT WORKING**

-At the moment, our proxy does not handle the redirect from backend for authenticating the user.
+At the moment, our proxy does **not** handle the redirect from backend for authenticating the user.

 - If you access `https:localhost:1337` without being currently authorized, you will be redirected to the login page on port `:9097`.
 After a successful login, please go back to `https:localhost:1337`.

-- If you experience trouble with api calls while using `https:localhost:1337`, your authorization may have expired.
+- If you experience trouble with api calls while using `https:localhost:1337`(*), your authorization may have expired.
 Please go to `http://localhost:9097/login` to log in again.
 After a successful login, please go back to `https:localhost:1337`.

+(*) You'll see requests to `http://localhost:1337/api/getAuth` returning `302`, followed right after with calls to `http://localhost:9097/login` causing an error: "Access to fetch at 'http://localhost:9097/login' (redirected from 'http://localhost:1337/api/getAuth') from origin 'http://localhost:1337' has been blocked by CORS policy"

 ## Commands and flags